 - The U.S. has never made the top 10 list since the annual report starting listing the happiest countries in 2012.

 - Although U.S. GDP is increasing, happiness levels are dropping.
-The U.S. hit No. 14 this year.
+We dropped five spots this year to No. 18.

 Get FREE Access!